open-telemetry/oteps/text/0066-separate-context-propagation.md

   context = Propagation::Extract(context, extractors, request.Headers)

   // Start a span, setting the parent to the span context received from
-  // the upstream.
+  // the client process.
 The new span will then be in the returned context. context = Tracer::StartSpan(context, [span options])

-  // Determine the version of the upstream client, in order to handle the data
+  // Determine the version of the client, in order to handle the data
-  // migration and allow new clients access to a data source that older clients
+  // migration and allow new clients access to a data source that older
-  // are unaware of.
+  // clients are unaware of.
   version = Baggage::GetBaggage( context, "client-version")

   switch( version ){